 Toys that startle you in the middle of the night – I’m completely convinced that those battery operated toys are programmed to know when we fall asleep.
-That seems to be the time when they spontaneously spring to life, beeping and talking until you either take the batteries out or smash them to pieces, depending on how mad you are that they woke you up.
+That seems to be the time when they spontaneously spring to life, beeping and talking until you either take the batteries out or smash them to pieces, depending on how sleep deprived you are.

-Deleted shows – There are just a few shows that I watch religiously but I DON’T like to miss them.
+Deleted shows – There are just a few shows that I watch religiously and cannot miss an episode.
 Do you know the horror of sitting down to finally watch your favorite show, only to find out that it was deleted to make room for a very special “princess” episode of Sofia The First?
-Trust me…it makes you want to scream that horror movie scream everytime!
+Yup, makes me want to scream that horror movie scream everytime!

-“Discovered” snacks – You know the feeling…you see your little one chewing something when you know you haven’t given him/her any snacks.
-There were times when my daughter would find days old Cheerios or goldfish in the recesses of her carseat and thought nothing of popping them in her mouth…so disgusting!
-I’m really not sure how she’s still alive after that!
+“Discovered” snacks – You know the feeling…you see your little one chewing on something when you know you haven’t given him/her any snacks.
+There were times when my daughter would find disgustingly old Cheerios or goldfish in the recesses of her carseat and thought nothing of popping them in her mouth!
+I’m really not sure how we haven’t spent thousands on hospital visits!

 Driving with droopy eyed kids – Truly terrifying, especially if it’s late in the day!
 If your kid falls asleep now, he or she will be up all night and there goes your all important mommy time.
 NOOOOOOOO!